-Our Charities Programme is funding programmes of work in London and Kent, which support young people who are not in employment, education or training (NEET) – to help them move into meaningful work.
+Our Charities Programme is funding programmes of work which support young people to move into employment or become employment ready.
 Grants of up to £10,000 per-year are available, with awards for three years open to consideration.

 Education is a central theme for our charity and so we particularly (but not exclusively) look to support programmes of work where young people receive a vocational qualification.
 We look to support projects with a track record of success, or where the specific model of work is proven to be successful.